-Dialogflow is the natural language understanding platform of Google that you can use to create omnichannel chatbots.
+Dialogflow is the natural language understanding platform of Google.
+You can use it to create omnichannel chatbots.

 But should you use Dialogflow to create your chatbots?